RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-COURSE.md

 ## Can I get an extension for the assessment?

 **Yes!, but not only in some cases...**  As per policy, extensions are reserved to _extreme cases that are totally outside the control of the student_, such as health issues, bereavement, being the victim of a crime or other trauma; severe disruption to living arrangements or financial hardship.
+Standard external commitments (e.g., work, other courses, travel, etc.) do not warrant extensions as they should have been considered in advanced and planned accordingly (every student has its own commitmemnts outside the course, of course).

 The dates of all assessments in this course are given well in advance.
-Plan early your work around your commitments and workload, start on the assessments _early_, and submit them substantially before the deadline, preferably at least one or two days before.
+Note also that when an assessment has a 2 week window, it does not mean that it requires 2 weeks of full time work: it is a flexible window so you can plan your commitment to it within that timeframe.
+So, plan early your work around your commitments and workload, start on the assessments _early_, and submit them substantially before the deadline, preferably at least one or two days before.
 Working and submitting close to the deadline could be risky and you may fail to submit on time, for example due to loss of Internet, laptop problems, server delays, heavy workload, late enrolment, external commitments, etc.

 However, if you know you will be unable to complete an assignment due to illness or personal circumstances outside of your control, please contact your lecturer immediately for special consideration and submit the [Application for Extension of Time for Submission of Assessable Work Form](https://www.rmit.edu.au/content/dam/rmit/au/en/students/documents/my-course/assessment-results/application-extension.pdf):